aboyalejandro/code-quality-check/README.md

 Once the checks are completed, you'll see the results directly in the GitHub pull request under the "Checks" tab.

-There's a [sample pull request](https://github.com/aboyalejandro/code_quality_check/pull/1) to can check to see the outcome.
+There's a [sample pull request](https://github.com/aboyalejandro/code_quality_check/pull/1) to check to see the outcome.

 ### 🔨 Customizing Xenon Complexity